tangentially/gryphon-scan/README.md

 Capture 15 frames of calibration data moving pattern all around the camera view.
 Keep patten parallel to camera.
 To capture frame press \[space\].
 Frames are only captured if pattern is detected within frame.

+All captured frames are automatically saved to `camera_intrisics` folder.
+You can recall them one by one by press [r] button during frames capture.

 ##### Some reading
 The Intrinsic Matrix: